Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 UCLA Stats and Trends

-- UCLA is 4-2 against the spread and 4-2 overall in games when it scores more than 19.6 points.
+- When UCLA scores more than 19.6 points, it is 4-2 against the spread and 4-2 overall.

-- This season the Bruins have five turnovers, three fewer than the Huskies have takeaways (8).
+- The Bruins have turned the ball over five times, three fewer times than the Huskies have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.